 UPDATE: Given the recent legal change where adults in B.C. are no longer subject to criminal charges for the personal possession of small amounts of certain illegal drugs I have re-visited my blog from a year ago, thankful that some progress has been made on assessing the effectiveness of our drug rehabilitation programmes.

 I was once asked to run politically in a South Okanagan federal riding.
 The idea was appealing but we moved away soon after and the opportunity disappeared.
 I sometimes wonder how such a bid might have gone.
-After recent local and national leaders debates, and having facilitated such debates in the past I am not sure how I might have fared.
-I am rather imaginative in speaking and not so good at following party lines.
+After recent local and national leaders’ debates, and having facilitated such local riding debates in the past, I am not sure how I might have fared.
+I am rather imaginative in speaking though not so good at following party lines.
 More relevant is that I get nervous which things get contentious.

 Portugal is widely considered to be the best-in-class national drug treatment and response system worldwide.
 In Portugal drug addiction rarely kills anyone; fewer than thirty people die annually.
 “There is still drug abuse in Portugal but not the misery and not the death.
 Progressive public policy has turned around a disaster.
 In 2001, Portugal decriminalized the personal possession of all drugs as part of a wider re-orientation of policy towards a health-led approach.
 As a result drug-related deaths have remained below the EU average since 2001; The proportion of prisoners sentenced for drugs has fallen from 40% to 15%; rates of drug use have remained consistently below the EU average.”
 (4)